 The significance of the contributions and achievements of the nominee.

 The range of individuals or groups served by the contributions of the nominee.

 The length and degree to which the nominee is dedicated to the arts.

 The first panel assembled will determine three finalists in each category.
 A second panel will select the honorees in each category from the finalists.will judge the honoree in each category.
 A separate panel will review the Philanthropy nominations and choose a single honoree.

 When will we know who the finalists are?

-Nominees, nominators, sponsors, and supporters of Arizona Citizens for the Arts will be invited to attend the Nominee Reception, to be held February 6, 2018, at The Herberger Theater Center, where the three finalists in each category will be announced.
+Nominees, nominators, sponsors, and supporters of Arizona Citizens for the Arts will be invited to attend the Nominee Reception, to be held February 2019, (date and location TBD), where the three finalists in each category will be announced.

 Finalists who were not selected as honorees will be automatically re-entered into nomination the following year and will be given the opportunity to update their nomination – unless they do not wish to be considered again.